bryanviera22/Lab9-GraphSearch/README.md

 2) Write a function that will return true or false that an edge exists ( edge_exists(origin,destination))

 3) Print out all Vertices using BFS

+Bonus +5

+Print out all Vertices using DFS

+Bonus +5

+Write a function to print out the shortest path between two vertices (shortest_path(origin,destination))

+Bonus +5

+Find all Cliques in the graph and print them out